badalovafidan/preprint_to_paper_dataset/README.md

 # BioRxiv–Crossref Preprint–Publication Matching

 ## Introduction
-Code for collecting and matching BioRxiv and Crossref preprint/publication metadata enriching dataset.
+Code for collecting and matching BioRxiv and Crossref preprint/publication metadata and enriching dataset.
 Provides a pipeline to query APIs, calculate custom fields (title/author match score, author count difference, date differences), and detect “Gray Zone” cases (articles published but missing DOIs in BioRxiv).

 ## Functionality
 This repository provides **codes** of preprint–publication linkage research based on BioRxiv and Crossref data sources.
 The project: